 - A. Purpose.
 This Section provides development standards for the C-RSP zoning district that are intended to allow for site planning with careful consideration to sensitive site characteristics. - B. Applicability.
-Proposed development, as defined in Article VIII, shall comply with the provisions of Section 22.65.030 (Planned District General Development Standards), and Chapter 22.64 (Coastal Zone Development and Resource Management Standards). - C-RSP zoning district height limit Tomales Bay.
+Proposed development, as defined in Article VIII, shall comply with the provisions of Section 22.65.030 (Planned District General Development Standards), and Chapter 22.64 (Coastal Zone Development and Resource Management Standards). - C. C-RSP zoning district height limit Tomales Bay.
 New residential construction on the shoreline of Tomales Bay shall be limited in height to 15 feet, except as allowed by LUP Policy C-EH-5 (Standards for Shoreline Development).
-Additional height may be permitted where the Director determines, based on topography, vegetation or character of existing development, that a higher structure would not create additional interference with coastal views either to, along, or from the water.